U.S. healthcare fraud scheme funneled money to Cuba

 Oscar Sanchez, a Cuban-born U.S. citizen, was arrested by the FBI last week and appeared at a detention hearing in federal court in Miami on Monday.

-He is alleged to have been a leader of a criminal group that diverted about $31 million in funds bilked from Medicare, the U.S. federal health insurance program for the elderly, into banks in Havana.
+He is alleged to have been a leader of a criminal group that diverted about $31 million in funds bilked from Medicare, the U.S. federal health insurance program for the elderly and disabled, into banks in Havana.

 A grand jury indictment, unsealed on June 13, charges the 46-year-old Sanchez with conspiracy to commit money laundering through a syndicate with links from Montreal and Trinidad to Cuba from around April 2005 and through October 2009.

-He faces up to 20 years in prison on the conspiracy charge and prosecutors are also seeking the forfeiture of more than $22 million in Florida real estate and other property purchased in his name, according to court documents.
+He faces up to 20 years imprisonment on the conspiracy charge and prosecutors are also seeking the forfeiture of more than $22 million in Florida real estate and other property purchased in his name, according to court documents.

-"There is no allegation and we have no evidence that the Cuban government is involved in this case," Alicia Valle, a spokeswoman for the U.S. Attorney's Office in Miami, said in a statement.

 Miami has long been described by law enforcement officials as a hub for healthcare fraud in the United States, and a large number of suspects arrested for Medicare fraud schemes there have been Cuban Americans.